ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“The functional specification for the pipeline required it to accept FASTQ input and produce annotated VCF output within defined runtime parameters.”*

+   **Ontological references:**

 .. dropdown:: Improved Performance

    Demonstrated enhancement in the efficiency, effectiveness, or reliability of a process following a change.
 Improvement must be measured against predefined indicators.

    **Example usage:**
-   Improved performance was demonstrated by shorter turnaround times and reduced sample handling errors after workflow optimization.
+   *“Improved performance was demonstrated by shorter turnaround times and reduced sample handling errors after workflow optimization.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip